Natural Flavors Ain’t Natural

 • tastes the same way every single time

-Adding any flavor is not natural.
+Adding (any) flavor is not natural.

-Overall, the problem is that neither Artificial or Natural Flavors are the actual food they’re trying to mimic.
-Neither of them are the real thing, and that raises a couple raging red flags.
+In a nutshell, the problem is that neither Artificial or Natural Flavors are the actual food they’re trying to mimic.
+Neither of them are the real thing.

 It’s tricking our brain to crave food that doesn’t actually contain the nutrients our brain thinks it’s getting. trick consumers into thinking they are getting nutrition that isn’t there